yuekaizhang/dynamo/examples/llm/README.md

 ### Testing the Deployment

-Once the deployment is complete, you can test it using:
+Once the deployment is complete, you can test it.
+If you have ingress available for your deployment, you can directly call the url returned in `dynamo deployment get ${DEPLOYMENT_NAME}` and skip the steps to find and forward the frontend pod.

 ```bash
 # Find your frontend pod